PatoFlamejanteTV/BlueReddit/README.md

 # BlueReddit
 Joke based on a Reddit post about GDI.
-Trojan, undestructible, harmful, joke.
+Trojan, undestructible, harmless, joke.